-“I knew that a guided photo tour to PNG (Papua New Guinea) would be a rich journey of photographic discovery and I was not disappointed.
+“I knew that a guided photo tour to Papua New Guinea would be a rich journey of photographic discovery and I was not disappointed.
 PNG is not an easy travel destination, but that is part of its attraction – to experience the remoteness, pristine wilderness and many diverse tribes with unique, colorful traditions that have had little contact with the outside world.
 Travelling with a group of enthusiastic, like-minded photographers, led by a skilled tour leader, brought out the best in all of us and we enjoyed great camaraderie and forged new friendships.

 I chose Jim Cline Photo Tours after careful research.
 But for me, the tipping point was that the trip would be led by Karl Grobl.
 Karl is an excellent tour leader; enthusiastic, very knowledgeable and with the knack of being in the right place at the right time, with the right equipment.
-This JC [Jim Cline} trip was very well organized despite its complexity.
+This JC [Jim Cline] trip was very well organized despite its complexity.
 For my son and I, this tour was a life-changing experience.
 We managed, like the rest of the group, to take great images, sometimes in less than ideal circumstances.
 We cannot wait to join Karl again on another JCPT to another exotic location.”

-“Despite some minor glitches, it was a fabulous trip.
+It was a fabulous trip.
 Be hard to forget the incredible Sing Sing festival and its nonstop photo ops.
 Thanks Karl and all the rest of you for making this a trip to remember.”

-It wasn’t just the sights and sounds of a diverse culture I gained- it was so much more.
-Comparing and contrasting with our culture brings home once again what we have here and what is important.
+It wasn’t just the sights and sounds of a diverse culture I gained.
+It was so much more.
+Comparing and contrasting with our culture brings home once again what we have [in the U.S.] and what is important.
 Being a country a bit on the wild side gives rise to that feeling of adventure, taking you out of your comfort zone that we all need to periodically do to feel alive…or at least I need.
 I feel blessed to have traveled with such a great group who sustained uncomfortable conditions with minimal complaints…or at least I didn’t hear too much of it.
 When there are events we as a group tolerate, you feel more like family pulling together to survive.
 Everyone seems so positive.
 And best of all there was, Karl, who brought me up to the 21st century a bit with his teachings, being quite patient and presenting opportunities that the average photo tour leader wouldn’t do as Karl has an unbelievable ability and energy level beyond most.